Do you feel connected to yourself – to your spirit?

 because I am involved in mankind;

-and therefore never send to know
+and therefore never send to know for whom the bells tolls;

 it tolls for thee.”